tolarewaju3/network-dashboard/README.md

 Your dashboard will now be available via the OpenShift route.
 Please note that you may need to change the TLS settings on the route depending on your OpenShift setup.

 ### 5. View the Dashboard
 Navigate to the url of your dashboard.
-You can find the URL in the route.
+Find the URL in the network dashboard route.

 ```
-oc get route network-dashboard
+echo "https://$(oc get route network-dashboard -o jsonpath='{.spec.host}')"

 ```